byStrange/strange-js/README.md

 `!
 NOTE:` the style property names shoud be [camel case](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwiOmOr20LH2AhUJyosKHXwxC7EQFnoECAcQAQ&url=https%3A%2F%2Fen.wikipedia.org%2Fwiki%2FCamel_case&usg=AOvVaw3rpk9xbQSt-mdoJTG9ynM5) as javascript used or it doesn't work

 ## Javascript evaluvating
-And also you can use javascript exection in attribute values here is a simple div element
+And also you can use javascript execution in attribute values here is a simple div element

 ```html